 By Stephanie Younger •

 “White women and Black men have it both ways.
 They can act as oppressor or be oppressed.
 Black men may be victimized by racism, but sexism allows them to act as exploiters and oppressors of women.
 White women may be victimized by sexism, but racism enables them to act as exploiters and oppressors of Black people.
-Both groups have led liberation movements that favor their interests and support the continued oppression of other groups…As long as these two groups or any group defines liberation as gaining social equality with ruling class white men, they have a vested interest in the continued exploitation and oppression of others.”– bell hooks’s “Feminist Theory: From Margin to Center,” (1984)
+Both groups have led liberation movements that favor their interests and support the continued oppression of other groups…As long as these two groups or any group defines liberation as gaining social equality with ruling class white men, they have a vested interest in the continued exploitation and oppression of others.”– bell hooks’ “Feminist Theory: From Margin to Center,” (1984)

-When I talk about self-preservation, take into account, the amount of white women, notably Cornerstore Caroline and Permit Patty, who have gone viral for endangering Black lives, by calling the police on children – for the sake of their own comfort.
-One has unjustly called the police on a 9-year-old Black boy and accused him of groping her, when he dared to accidentally brush his backpack against her, and the other has wrongfully called the police on an 8-year-old Black girl who was selling water on a hot day.
+When I talk about self-preservation at the expense of Black lives, take into account the amount of white women, notably those who have gone viral for endangering Black lives, by calling the police on Black children.
+Teresa Klein, also known as “Cornerstore Caroline,” called the police on a 9-year-old Black boy and accused him of groping her, when he accidentally brushed his backpack against her.
+Alison Ettel, also known as Permit Patty,” has called the police on an 8-year-old Black girl who was selling water on a hot day.

 “In America, white women are often believed and protected at all costs, even at the expense of black lives.
 In 1955, it was a white woman who falsely accused 14-year-old Emmett Till of whistling at her in Mississippi, which led to him being brutally beaten and killed.
-Fast-forward to recent years and we still learn about black people being arrested or assaulted because a white woman called the police unnecessarily.”– Karen Attiah’s “The ‘Karen’ memes and jokes aren’t sexist or racist.
-Let a Karen explain,” for The Washington Post
+Fast-forward to recent years and we still learn about black people being arrested or assaulted because a white woman called the police unnecessarily.”“The ‘Karen’ memes and jokes aren’t sexist or racist.
+Let a Karen explain,” Karen Attiah for The Washington Post

-“Karen” memes are being smeared as offensive, by the same people who are complicit in “adultification” of Black children as a whole, and especially Black girls.
+This discourse surrounding “Karen” is often perceived as offensive, while defending the actions of those who perpetuate adultification of Black children as a whole, and especially Black girls.
 According to a Georgetown Law study, adults believe Black girls (as young as age five) are in need of “less nurturing, protection, support and comfort,” are “more independent,” and “know more about adult topics” than white girls.
 To put this in perspective, adults often saw me as an “angry Black woman” at a very young age, and therefore believed that I was “less innocent and more adult-like.”
-The fact that the adults, in school life earlier in my childhood, believed that I didn’t need as much nurturing or comfort as my white counterparts.
-Throughout elementary school, many of the those I once looked up to as mentors, believed that I didn’t fit the standard of a child who needed adequate protection and support, but someone who was “more independent.”
-In elementary school, I frequently confided in my teacher when I was being mistreated by other students.
-In a previous article that was published on The Melanin Diary about the criminalization of Black girls, I wrote, “She would tell me, ‘They treat you that way because they like you.'”
-Many adults additionally expected me to “know more about adult topics,” as shown by that same teacher, who accused me of threatening to kill a white girl I didn’t get along with.
-I shared this occurrence in another previous essay where I wrote,
+Many adults believed that I didn’t need as much nurturing or comfort as my white counterparts.
+Throughout elementary school, many of the those I once looked up to as “mentors” believed that I didn’t fit the standard of a child who needed adequate protection and support, but someone who was “more independent.”
+I began to realize that adults saw me as “less innocent and more adult-like,” after I turned twelve, when they openly assumed that I was older than I was on a regular basis, even though I looked my age.

-Stephanie Younger is a 17-year-old student, organizer and writer who advocates for womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention.
+Stephanie Younger is a 17-year-old who advocates for womanism and the abolition of youth prisons.